 Despite the fact that human error is almost inevitable, people still believe taking certain factors into consideration is genuinely legitimate.
-Laws are considered to the most basic requirement of human morality, making it the reason why this issue has become controversial.
-People might have broken the law yet the motivation behind such deed could alter our interpretation to it.
-The main character in the Opera “Les miserable” stole a loaf of bread because he was almost starved to death; a young heroin addict pickpocketed a wallet to cater for his cravings.
-These two cases above are both thievery, yet the morality standard was hardly even.
+Laws are considered the most basic requirement of human morality, making it the reason why this issue has become controversial.
+People might have broken the law yet the motivation behind such a deed could alter our interpretation to it.
+The main character in the Opera “Les miserable” stole a loaf of bread because he was almost starved to death; a young heroin addict pickpocketed a wallet to cater to his cravings.
+These two cases above are both thieveries, yet the morality standard was hardly even.
 Our cognition helps us reconsider and adjust our decisions and prevent us from nonchalantly putting the same amount of punishment on these two men without pondering over some more congruous solution.

 [ by - Chen Emma ]

 There is a controversial fact that whether there should be fixed punishments for crimes or the factors that might lead the crime should be taken into consideration, while penalties for crimes are detected.
-In my opinion, to decide in justice both of them are required.
+In my opinion, to decide justice both of them are required.
 The circumstances brought about the crime should play a role to slight the penalty or deteriorate the punishment.

-Some people believe that each crime should be performed as a specific punishment that serves to implement the justice in a society.
+Some people believe that each crime should be performed as a specific punishment that serves to implement justice in a society.
 In this practice, each person who did the same crime is punished as a standard punishment.
 For instance, the penalty of forgery is a standard for every person.
 Every thief, child or adult does not matter, is convicted in the same way.

 On the other hand, another group of people think that each occasion related to crime is different from one another.
-Because psychology and position of guilty, environmental factors, and reasons and results of the crime affect the damage of the crime on people or society.
+Because psychology and position of guilty, environmental factors and reasons and results of the crime affect the damage of the crime on people or society.
 Accordingly, such mentioned factors should be detectable on the level of punishment.
 For instance, if a person causes a traffic accident by a mistake, his position, his regret and his emotional situation should be evaluated, when the penalty is assigned.

 I personally think that each crime should be assessed specifically and fixed crimes detected beforehand should be able to extend or lessen.
 Thanks to that, the intentions lied down behind the crime could be thought while deciding the crime of a guilty.
-Otherwise, thieving a piece of bread because of hungry will have the same position with a theft who stole many pieces bread to sell in another place to earn money.
+Otherwise, thieving a piece of bread because of hungry will have the same position with a theft who stole many pieces of bread to sell in another place to earn money.

 [ by - Gokan ]

-In today's modern world, we are constantly bombarded with the issue of crime which has recently increased at an alarming rate on newspapers.
+In today's modern world, we are constantly bombarded with the issue of crime which has recently increased at an alarming rate in newspapers.
 Some people, therefore, are of the opinion that all kinds of crime should have its own punishment which is legislated by the government.
 However, there are a handful of people who assert that some background reasons, which cause the criminals to commit crimes, should be included in the procedure of deciding on the punishment.
-Hence, we will examine both sides the argument before reaching a reasonable conclusion.
+Hence, we will examine both sides of the argument before reaching a reasonable conclusion.

 A fixed punishment for each type of crime is necessary due to several reasons.
 To begin, it allows every criminal to be treated fairly for every crime.
 It is important to ensure no one will be discriminated or get offended by the public.
-In addition, there will not be any unsatisfactory between the criminals who committed the same kind of crime when they are sentenced to the jail.
+In addition, there will not be any unsatisfactory between the criminals who committed the same kind of crime when they are sentenced to jail.
 Furthermore, a fixed punishment plays an indispensable role in giving a deterrent in turning the would-be offenders.
-To illustrate, a serious punishment will be incurred to those who commit crimes like murders will definitely deter and cause the would-be offenders to change their minds before committing a crime.
+To illustrate, a serious punishment will be incurred to those who commit crimes like murders will definitely deter and cause would-be offenders to change their minds before committing a crime.

-On the other hand, it is vital to take into account about the reasons behind why the criminals commit crimes.
-First of all, many of them, especially the teenagers who are more vulnerable to those feelings of loneliness are more easily influenced by their peers.
-They do not have a mature thinking and are not being aware of the possible negative impacts of committing crimes.
-According to a recent research conducted in Columbia, the statistic has shown that about 58% of the youngsters got affected by their badly behaved friends when got caught to involve in crimes.
+On the other hand, it is vital to take into account the reasons why criminals commit crimes.
+First of all, many of them, especially teenagers who are more vulnerable to those feelings of loneliness are more easily influenced by their peers.
+They do not have mature thinking and are not being aware of the possible negative impacts of committing crimes.
+According to recent research conducted in Columbia, the statistic has shown that about 58% of the youngsters got affected by their badly behaved friends when got caught to involve in crimes.
 It is also believed by the public that many criminals have the lackings of parental love which eventually causes them to behave violently and aggressively.
-They, therefore, involve commit crimes including robberies and murders to show how powerful they are.
+They, therefore, involve committing crimes including robberies and murders to show how powerful they are.

 In conclusion, I am of the opinion that every jury should make their decisions on punishments by considering the reasons why they commit crimes.
 Our nation will surely continue to prosper and flourish in the decades to come once the crime rates are successfully reduced.

-[ by - Lee Wing Qeen ]
+[ by - Lee Wing Queen ]

 Many people debate on what should be done about punishment on criminals.
 Some individuals believe that there should be standard punishment for every kind of crime and that should be followed while sentencing a criminal.
-Yet, some others argue that reasons of crime and background of executing crime should be considered while determining proper punishment for criminals.
+Yet, some others argue that reasons for crime and background of executing crime should be considered while determining proper punishment for criminals.
 This essay will take a look at this issue from both points of views.